-The 2018 revision of SP 800-56C reorganizes the original content (it still includes the specification of an extraction-then-expansion key-derivation procedure) to also include the specification of a family of one-step key-derivation functions, expanding on material that was previously found only in SP 800-56A and SP 800-56B.
-This change was made in support of the removal of detailed descriptions of key-derivation methods from SP 800-56A and a future revision of SP 800-56B.
-The consolidation of specifications in SP 800-56C revision 1 will promote consistency between the key-derivation options available for use with an approved key-establishment scheme chosen from either of those companion NIST publications.
-(There will, however, continue to be a number of application-specific key-derivation methods specified in [SP 800-135].)
+845 The 2018 revision of SP 800-56C reorganized the original content (it still included the specification of an extraction-then-expansion key-derivation procedure) to also include the 846 specification of a family of one-step key-derivation functions, expanding on material that was 847 848 previously found only in SP 800-56A and SP 800-56B.
+This change was made in support of the 849 removal of detailed descriptions of key-derivation methods from SP 800-56A and a future revision 850 of SP 800-56B.
+The consolidation of specifications in SP 800-56C, Revision 1 promoted consistency between the key-derivation options available for use with an approved key-851 establishment scheme chosen from either of those companion NIST publications.
+(A number of 852 853 application-specific key-derivation methods specified in [SP 800-135] continued to be supported.)

-Specifically named key-establishment "parameter sets" (FA - FC for finite-field cryptography (FFC); EA - EE for elliptic-curve cryptography (ECC); and IA - IB for integer-factorization cryptography (IFC)) are no longer used as guides for choosing the auxiliary functions employed by a key-derivation method.
-Instead, SP 800-56C revision 1 indicates the security strengths that can be supported by the various possibilities for the auxiliary functions.
-Implementers are expected to let the targeted security strength of the key-establishment scheme guide their choices.
-Of course, each of the named parameter sets was associated with a targeted security strength, so this is more a change of perspective than of substance.
-The change is, however, consistent with the revision of [SP 800-56A], which de-emphasizes (in the FFC case) or eliminates (in the ECC case) the use of named parameter (size) sets.

-There is one substantial change to the specification of key-derivation methods that is worth noting: a KMAC-based option for implementing the auxiliary function H has been added to the specification of one-step key-derivation functions (see Section 4.1).
-At this time, however, KMAC has not been specified for use as an auxiliary MAC algorithm in the two-step extraction-then-expansion key-derivation procedure (see Section 8.3).

-Given the extent to which SP 800-56C has been revised, it is impractical to list all of the changes that have been made to the original text.
-It is recommended that SP 800-56C revision 1 be read in its entirety in order to gain familiarity with the details of the current specifications for both one-step and two-step key-derivation methods used in approved key-establishment schemes.
+- 854 Specifically named key-establishment "parameter sets" (FA FC for finite-field cryptography 855 (FFC); EA - EE for elliptic-curve cryptography (ECC); and IA - IB for integer-factorization - 856 cryptography (IFC)) were no longer used as guides for choosing the auxiliary functions employed - by a key-derivation method.
+Instead, SP 800-56C, Revision 1 indicated the security strengths that - could be supported by the various possibilities for the auxiliary functions.
+Implementers were - 859 expected to let the targeted security strength of the key-establishment scheme guide their choices.
+860 Of course, each of the named parameter sets was associated with a targeted security strength, so - this was more a change of perspective rather than of substance.
+The change was, however, - consistent with the revision of [SP 800-56A], which de-emphasized (in the FFC case) or eliminated - 863 (in the ECC case) the use of named parameter (size) sets. - 864 There was one substantial change to the specification of key-derivation methods that is worth - noting: a KMAC-based option for implementing the auxiliary function H was added to the - specification of one-step key-derivation functions (see Section 4.1).
+At that time, however, KMAC - had not been specified for use as an auxiliary MAC algorithm in the two-step extraction-then- - 868 expansion key-derivation procedure (see Section 8.3). - 669 Given the extent to which SP 800-56C had been revised, it is impractical to list all of the changes - that were made to the original text.
+It is recommended that SP 800-56C, Revision 1 be read in its - entirety in order to gain familiarity with the details of the current specifications for both the one- - step and two-step key-derivation methods used in approved key-establishment schemes.